suffolklibraries/sljekyll/_events/framlingham-2017-12-01-late-night-opening.md

 At 6pm we will have a Christmas story time for children.
 There will also be a treasure hunt.

-Mulled wine, juice, mince pies, cake and chocolates available.
+There will also be a Fairtrade stall and Fairtrade mulled wine, juice, mince pies, cake and chocolates available courtesy of the Friends of Framlingham Library.